 A couple of framing techniques during installation are certainly worth considering.
 One involves framing the front of the fireplace into the room several inches.
 This allows the big screen to be mounted on the wall behind the fireplace.

 Another technique is to build a small, recessed area above the TV.
 The TV can be mounted into space, providing another 4 or 5 inches of depth from the adjacent wall.
 Be sure the interstitial space above the fireplace allows for adequate clearances for any venting or chimney components.
-In both these framing scenarios, installing a mantle to help deflect the heat would still be prudent.
+In both these framing scenarios, installing a mantel to help deflect the heat would still be prudent.
 Also, it’s a good idea to allow a 1” – 2” air gap behind the TV for air circulation.

 Mounting a TV above a fireplace is very popular today.
 Keep in mind not to mount the TV too high on the wall.
 If yours is an 8’ ceiling and the mantle is already 4 ½ or 5 feet off the floor, the TV will be too high on the wall.
 It would be similar to being the last one seated in a theatre for a popular movie.
 If you sit in the front row, you’ll have a sore neck by the time the movie’s over!